-NACSA first established Principles & Standards for Quality Charter School Authorizing1 in 2004 and updated the guidelines as recently as 2018.
+NACSA first established Principles & Standards for Quality Charter School Authorizing1 in 2004.
 The Principles & Standards reflects lessons learned by experienced authorizers and NACSA regularly updates the document to reflect current best practices.
 This foundational resource guides authorizing principles and practices across the country, including in Texas, and informs the contents of this handbook.